Skip to Content

 Foyers and entryways

-Your foyer or entranceway is the first place your guests will see (and smell) when they arrive, so greet them with a space-filling scent that makes an impression.
-At this time of year, many people love decorating with wreaths and garlands, so a fresh, woodsy scent would work beautifully here—but any strong, seasonal scent is appropriate.
 Mix in decorative pillars with your various wreaths and garlands for a festive scene.
-Pillars make for chic decor on their own, incorporate decorative stands or other containers for a bit of classic elegance.
-And with so many ideas and tutorials out there for DIY holiday decor, you can create an entranceway straight out of the pages of a magazine without busting your budget.
+Pillars make for chic decor on their own or incorporate decorative stands or other containers for a bit of classic elegance.
+And with so many ideas and tutorials out there for DIY holiday decor, you can create an entryway straight out of the pages of a magazine without breaking your budget.

 Cypress and Bayberry is my current favorite for the season, and it’s a beautiful choice for entrance ways.
 It's like walking through an evergreen forest on a cool, crisp day.
 I love how fresh it smells and it also evokes a hint of Christmas tree, which is always a special smell in my mind—and likely for your guests, too!